nilin/differentiable-circuit/README.md

-optimize a quantum circuit to target a specific output state
+## optimize a quantum circuit to target a specific output state

-# python 3.10 with:
+python 3.10
 pip install torch numpy